-Local Law # 2 of 2012, Enfield's Site Plan Review Law, has offered the Planning Board a guide to advise development within the boundaries of the town, and residents and developers alikestandards in building design and construction.
-The Town of Enfield Subdivision Regulations providesome guidance with regard to development.
-This set of local laws is enforced by the town Code Enforcement Officer.
+Local Law # 2 of 2012, Enfield's Site Plan Review Law, has offered the Planning Board a guide to advise development within the boundaries of the town, and residents and developers alike on the standards in building design and construction.
+The Town of Enfield Subdivision Regulations provide some guidance with regard to development.
+This set of local laws is enforced by the Code Enforcement Officer.

-PUBLIC SAFETY \\\\
+PUBLIC SAFETY